jorbDehmel/theory-of-computation/presentations/advanced_computability.md

     a machine.
 Formally,
     $\{\left<\phi, \pi\right>:\pi\texttt{ is a proof of }\phi\}$ is decidable
+    - Given a proof, we can check if it implies a given statement
 2. If a statement is provable, it is true

 # Gödel pt.
 2